Sopamo/ascii-rpg/README.md

 - He mentions that the old lady might have something to help fight the monster

 ### The Tower
+#### Gorvoth (old man)
+- Mysterious necromancer
+- Tells Poe he revived him in order for him to "actually live"
+- Poe ponders what it means to actually live

 ### The Wilderness
 #### The sphinx